gsidhu/raspi-scripts/setup_tailscale_vpn.md

 mv <KEY_FILENAME>.key ~/.config/ssl/
 ```

+> [!CAUTION]
+> Keep the certificate and key files secure.
+They are sensitive files that should not be shared or exposed to the public Internet!

+> [!WARNING]
+> Once you have added the SSL certificates to your services, you will always have to access them over HTTPS, even when you are on your local network.

 ### Serving a FastAPI app over HTTPS

 Simply edit the `uvicorn` command to include the certificate and key files: